Amtrak & Via Rail Canada User Guide

 That afternoon, as you glide along San Francisco Bay, you'll see the San Francisco skyline and Golden Gate Bridge in the distance.

-Amtrak coaches meet your train and take you across the Oakland-Bay Bridge into San Francisco.
-You can get off at the Ferry Building, Union Square, or Fisherman's Wharf, depending on your hotel or hostel location.
+Amtrak coaches meet your train and take you across the San Francisco-Oakland Bay Bridge into San Francisco..

 Anytime of year is a great time to take this trip.
 Especially during the winter, westbound works better for the best scenery.